American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 “Americans continue to make it clear: they want to wager with the protections of the legal, regulated market.”
 AGA President and CEO Bill Miller said.
 “There’s no doubt this year will generate the highest legal handle in March Madness history.”

-According to the survey from the AGA, 45 million American adults plan to participate in college basketball betting on the NCAA Tournament.
+According to the survey from the AGA, 45 million American adults plan to use college basketball betting sites for the NCAA Tournament.

 More Access to Online Gambling

-This will be the first tournament where Americans are planning to place a greater share of their bets through non-bracket channels.
+This will be the first tournament where Americans plan to place a greater share of their bets through non-bracket channels.
 Americans expect to place 76% of their wagers outside of brackets, an increase of 55% last year.

 The statistic isn’t overly surprising when you consider more states have legalized sports betting, giving more Americans access to non-bracket wagering.